raspberrypilearning/networking-lessons/lesson-1/worksheet.md

 ### Things to try:

 - Can you break the program by sending messages too fast or at the same time?
-- What happens if you stop the server program by pressing `CTRL-C`?
+- What happens if you stop the server program by pressing `ctrl + c`?
 - Edit `chat.py` to change the 'me:' and 'them:' messages that appear to your own names.

 ## What next?